 Expenses - losses associated with the surgery or the recovery from it.

-Will I have to have to have revision surgery as part of my claim?
+Will i have to have revision surgery as part of my claim?

 In short, no, whilst you are entitled to the costs of revision surgery and in fact other related losses such as future loss of earnings and expenses, you do not actually have to have them, the option is yours, you are entitled to that option.
 It is not after all, you fault that you face the prospect of revision surgery.
 Most clients however, do in the long term return to have corrective surgery undertaken, it takes away a large percentage of the problems associated with body image / self image and allows the psychological healing process to get underway, this is hard to envisage at the outset of a cosmetic surgery claim, however, it is the best possible way forward.